 WHAT YOU SHOULD TAKE WITH YOU

-- Original passport (it has to be the same you have used for booking your trek)
+- Original passport (it has to be the same as the one you have used to book your trek)

 - Valid University card (if you booked as a student)

 - Water storage: 2-3L (reusable, not disposable bottles)

 - Comfortable hiking boots with ankle support